carlosandrade25/INDE-577-Carlos-Andrade/README.md

 This repository is created by Carlos A. Andrade, a Colombian graduate student of the Industrial Engineering program at Rice University.
 This folder contains all projects created for the course INDE 577 Data Science and Machine Learning, instructed by Dr. Randy Davila during the Spring 2022 semester.
 This course covers techniques for supervised and unsupervised machine learning.
 Mostly of the code is base on classroom examples and using the textbook Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron.

-This curse provides the mathematical concepts, tools, and logic to implement programs capable of learning and extracting key information from data.
+This course provides the mathematical concepts, tools, and logic to implement programs capable of learning and extracting key information from data.
 It covers a large number of techniques, from the simplest and most commonly algorithms, such as K-Nearest Neighbors and Linear Regression, to some of the Deep Learning techniques.

 The following are the algorithms that have been developed and posted on this Github: